xshirl/pokemoncards/project-worksheet.md

 Include the full list of features that you are considering for POST MVP
 ## Functional Components

+- Creating Landing Page - 1hr
+- Creating Game Initialization Page - 10hrs
+    - shuffling cards
+    - displaying backs of cards
+    - flipping cards - CSS transitions
+    - pushing pokemon into player's array
+    - create pokemon objects with name, type, HP, moves
+- Game play - 12 hrs
+    - Show pokemon
+    - Fight
+    - first pokemon is one with higher speed, if/else compare speeds
+    - Pull move from move array from pokemon object
+    - Update HP for both pokemon
+    - Take turns
+    - Change pokemon when pokemon's HP is zero.
+    - See end of game when one player has no more pokemon.

 Based on the initial logic defined in the previous game phases section try and breakdown the logic further into functional components, and by that we mean functions.
 Does your logic indicate that code could be encapsulated for the purpose of reusablility.
 Once a function has been defined it can then be incorporated into a class as a method.

 Time frames are also key in the development cycle.
 You have limited time to code all phases of the game.
 Your estimates can then be used to evalute game possibilities based on time needed and the actual time you have before game must be submitted.